arthur-ai/bench/docs/source/quickstart.md

 ## Next Steps

-Now that you have set up and ran your first test suite, check out the rest of the [scoring methods](scoring.md) available in Arthur Bench out of the box.
+Now that you have set up and ran your first test suite, check out the rest of the [scorers](scoring.md) available in Arthur Bench out of the box.

 To learn more about the basic concepts around data and testing in Arthur Bench, visit our [basic concepts guide](concepts.md).